Am I the last person on earth to realize that downtown Austin’s SkyHouse apartment tower at 51 Rainey Street has identical twins all over the country?

-This may be common knowledge for the extremely cosmopolitan readership of TOWERS Austin, but it’s news to me that the SkyHouse residential brand by Atlanta-based developer Novare Group essentially reuses a design by architects Smallwood, Reynolds, Stewart, Stewart & Associates for each of its buildings, with the only variations being slight differences in color, height (23-26 stories depending on location), and the shape of its rooftop — there appear to be three roof flavors to choose from, if you look at the different buildings in the collage above, but the design remains fairly consistent beyond that.
+This may be common knowledge for the extremely cosmopolitan readership of TOWERS Austin, but it’s news to me that the SkyHouse residential brand by Atlanta-based developer Novare Group essentially reuses a design by architects Smallwood, Reynolds, Stewart, Stewart & Associates for each of its buildings, with the only variations being slight differences in color, height (23-26 stories depending on location), and the shape of its rooftop — there appear to be three roof flavors to choose from, if you look at the different buildings in the collage of renderings above, but the design remains fairly consistent beyond that.

 The SkyHouse program is the development and design concept of Atlanta developer Jim Borders, President and CEO, Novare Group; Atlanta architect Smallwood, Reynolds, Stewart, Stewart & Associates, Inc. and co-sponsor Batson-Cook Development Company.
 All 18 SkyHouse projects (current) share this team.
 The Atlanta-based team partners with local partners in each market.
 This includes Atlanta, Dallas, Houston, Denver, Nashville, Tampa, Orlando, Charlotte and Raleigh in addition to Austin.